Queensland Police Service Internet Site: Privacy and Collection Statement

 This website is operated by QPS.
 When visiting this site, a record of your visit is logged.
-Information is recorded for statistical purposes and is used by QPS to monitor the use of the site, and to make improvements.
 The information logged when you access our website is:

-- the user's IP address;
+- The user's IP address

-- the date and time of the visit to the site;
+- The date and time of the visit to the site

-- the pages accessed and the documents downloaded;
+- The pages accessed and the documents downloaded

-- the user's operating system; and
+- The user's operating system

-- the user's web browser version.
+- The user's web browser version

+Information is recorded for statistical purposes and is used by QPS to monitor the use of the site, and to make improvements.
 No attempt is made to identify users or their browsing activities except in the event of an investigation into apparent improper use of the QPS Internet facility, or where a law enforcement agency exercises a warrant to inspect the site’s logs.

 The QPS is committed to providing a useful and effective service via its webpage.
 To that end, the department employs the tools provided by Google Analytics to gather information about how the department's website is accessed.
 Google Analytics uses 'cookies', which are text files placed on your computer, to help the department analyse how users use the site.

 The information generated by the cookie about your use of the website will be transmitted to and stored by Google on servers located outside of Australia.

 Information that is gathered using the Google Analytics cookie includes:

-- the number of visitors to the department's website
+- The number of visitors to the department's website

-- how visitors arrive at the department's website, for example did they type the address in directly, follow a link from another webpage, or arrive via a search engine
+- How visitors arrive at the department's website, for example did they type the address in directly, follow a link from another webpage, or arrive via a search engine

-- the number of times each page is viewed and for how long
+- The number of times each page is viewed and for how long

-- time and date of visit
+- Time and date of visit

-- geographical location of the visitor
+- Geographical location of the visitor

-- information about what browser was used to view the department's site and the operating system of the computer
+- Information about what browser was used to view the department's site and the operating system of the computer

-- information about whether the browser supports Java and Flash
+- Information about whether the browser supports Java and Flash

-- the speed of the user's internet connection.
+- The speed of the user's internet connection

 This information will be used by the QPS to optimise the department's site to improve access and useability, and to compile statistical data for reporting purposes.